SUNY Delhi Spring 2022 Plan

 Residence Hall Guest Policy:

-Only currently enrolled residential SUNY Delhi students and staff are permitted in the residence halls/townhouses at this time.
-Therefore, no outside guest(s), including off-campus students, are permitted in the residence halls/townhouses, including day and overnight visitors.
-Off-campus students are not allowed in the residence halls/townhouses.
+Only currently enrolled SUNY Delhi students and staff are permitted in the residence halls/townhouses at this time.
+Therefore, no outside guest(s), except off-campus students, are permitted in the residence halls/townhouses, including day and overnight visitors.
+Off-campus students are now allowed as guests in the residence halls/townhouses.

 Campus Event Policy: